SketchUp/api-issue-tracker/.github/ISSUE_TEMPLATE.md

 # API Issues Only

-Please note that this is a tracker for the SketchUp Ruby API only.
-Bugs or feature requests that do not relate to the API will be removed.
+Please note that this is a tracker for the SketchUp and LayOut APIs only.
+Bugs or feature requests that do not relate to the APIs will be removed.

 # Bug Reports

 Please include the following:

-1. SketchUp Version:
+1. SketchUp/LayOut Version:
 2. OS Platform:

 Describe briefly what you are doing and what is happening.